Partial Inventory of the John R. Bruning Collection

 serves as the Oregon National Guard's (ONG) opposing force during drill weekends and field exercises.
 In August 2008, Bruning

-spent a month with Alpha Company, 2-162 at Gowen Field, Idaho, during the unit's final field training exercise before their
+spent a month with Alpha Company 2-162 at Gowen Field, Idaho, during the unit's final field training exercise before its second

 heavy lift unit from Pendleton, Oregon.
-Another part of the unit belonged to the Washington National Guard at Ft.
-Lewis.
-The
+Another part of the unit belonged to the Washington National Guard at Fort Lewis.

-two detachments were merged and sent to Forward Operating Base (FOB) Shank in the summer of 2010 to conduct operations around
+The two detachments were merged and sent to Forward Operating Base (FOB) Shank in the summer of 2010 to conduct operations

 was attached to TF Brawler, 4-3 Aviation, 3rd Combat Aviation Brigade, 3rd Infantry Division.
 Mixed in with 1-168 were men